onchainengineering/hmi-wirtual/examples/templates/gcp-vm-container/README.md

 ### Authentication

-This template assumes that coderd is run in an environment that is authenticated with Google Cloud.
-For example, run `gcloud auth application-default login` to import credentials on the system and user running coderd.
+This template assumes that wirtuald is run in an environment that is authenticated with Google Cloud.
+For example, run `gcloud auth application-default login` to import credentials on the system and user running wirtuald.
 For other ways to authenticate [consult the Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#adding-credentials).